apache/pekko/docs/src/main/paradox/cluster-usage.md

 @@@

-The cluster can be managed with the script `akka-cluster` provided in the Akka GitHub repository @extref[here](github:akka-cluster/jmx-client).
+The cluster can be managed with the script `pekko-cluster` provided in the Pekko GitHub repository @extref[here](github:cluster/jmx-client).
 Place the script and the `jmxsh-R5.jar` library in the same directory.

 Run it without parameters to see instructions about how to use the script:

 ```
-Usage: ./akka-cluster <node-hostname> <jmx-port> <command> ...
+Usage: ./pekko-cluster <node-hostname> <jmx-port> <command> ...

 Supported commands are:
            join <node-url> - Sends request a JOIN node with the specified URL